Deepika-muchukota/SE-Project/Sprint 1.md

 - Tested form validations (signup/signin).

 ## Pending/In-Progress Work:
-- #Forgot Password API: Not implemented in Sprint 1 due to time constraints.
+- Forgot Password API: Not implemented in Sprint 1 due to time constraints.
-- #Frontend-Backend Integration: APIs are ready but not fully connected to the frontend.
+- Frontend-Backend Integration: APIs are ready but not fully connected to the frontend.
-- #Restaurant Details API: Deferred to Sprint 2 to ensure smooth implementation.
+- Restaurant Details API: Deferred to Sprint 2 to ensure smooth implementation.
-- #Bug Fixes & UI Enhancements: Some minor UI bugs need to be resolved.
+- Bug Fixes & UI Enhancements: Some minor UI bugs need to be resolved.

 These tasks will be addressed in Sprint 2.

-## Githublink
+## Github-link
 - https://github.com/Deepika-muchukota/SE-Project